What Are Social Security Disability Benefits?

 Consult an Attorney

 With this basic knowledge about the types of benefits that are available, you may be able to decide whether applying for Social Security Disability is the right decision for you.
-An attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, can answer your Social Security Disability benefits questions and help you through the qualification process.
+An attorney from Leland Law in Downey, CA, can answer your Social Security Disability benefits questions and help you through the qualification process.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.